Questions to Ask to Determine If You Have the Ideal Employees

 - Would you enthusiastically rehire every person on your team?

 - Do you have the right people in those seats?

 - Are those people doing the right things?

 - Are they doing the right things right?

 These are questions you need to be asking quarterly.

 If you don’t have good answers to the above questions, you are throwing away a ton of money.
 In my article “Are You Maximizing Your Business Valuation?”
 I referred to an owner who lost approximately $5 million or one-fourth of his sale price when he sold his business prematurely because he could not obtain external financing.

 One of the ways we turned around his business to become attractive to buyers was by answering those questions.
 We increased growth by 70% and cash and profits by significantly more than that in nine months by addressing most of the people questions.
 Had he fully addressed the questions, he would have achieved more of his valuation potential.

 Cutting Corners When Filling Positions

 If you are interested in maximizing the growth and profits of your business and willing to implement processes that help you make the right people decisions, let’s schedule a time to further discuss your business.
-Call us for a FREE consultation (305) 722-7213.
+Contact Activate Group Inc. for a FREE consultation at (305) 722-7213.